panta82/node_argument_parsers/article.md

 - It has solid help output, with defaults and types.
 There are a lot of other options there.
 For example, it offers hooks to colorize each element of the help screen (that *does* seem to be going a bit far).
 Due to incomplete state of documentation, I suspect there are at least some nuances I am missing here.

-#### Conclusion

-Nice and ambitious attempt, but due to bugs, incomplete documentation and low bus factor, I can't recommend this library at this point.
+##### Sywac is a nice and ambitious attempt, but due to bugs, incomplete documentation and low bus factor, I can't recommend it at this point.

 ### Sade